Geology and Urban Planning

 Bullock, P. & Gregory, P. J. (eds.)
 (1991) - Soils in the urban environment.
 Blackwell, Oxford, 174 p.

 Bennett, M.R., Doyle, P. Larwood, J.G. & Prosser, C.D. (eds.)
 (1996) - “Geology on your doorstep”.
 The Geological Society, London, 270 p.

 Bell, F.G.
 (1998) - “Environmental Geology – principles and practice”.

 Theoretical and practical lectures with emphasis on the presentation of case studies.
 Field classes to visit locations selected by the presentations (case studies) made in the classroom.

-Assessment is made by a final written test (FT) and by the evaluation of a report/essay (Rep) presented by the students to the whole class and on a subject chosen by each student.
+Assessment is made by 2 written tests (T1 and T2) and by the evaluation of a report/essay (Rep) presented by the students to the whole class and on a subject chosen by each student.
 Calculation of the final classification (FC) is obtained by:

 The weight of each evaluation component is defined by the student as follows: